hillscottc/hillscottc.github.io/data_structs/traversal.md

 [From a TopCoders Tutorial](http://community.topcoder.com/tc?module=Static&d1=tutorials&d2=graphsDataStrucs3)

-An excellent problem to test this out on is the Division 2 1000 from SRM 184, TeamBuilder.

 Floyd-Warshall is a very powerful technique when the graph is represented by an adjacency matrix.
 It runs in O(n^3) time, where n is the number of vertices in the graph.
 However, in comparison to Dijkstra, which only gives us the shortest path from one source to the targets, Floyd-Warshall gives us the shortest paths from all source to all target nodes.
 There are other uses for Floyd-Warshall as well; it can be used to find connectivity in a graph (known as the Transitive Closure of a graph).